PyFunceble/web-worker/README.rst

 Usage
 -----

 Please choose your method to start the project.

-Once the project running you may visit the :code:`/v1/docs` or :code:`/v1/rdocs` endpoint from your browser to document yourself about all available endpoints.
+Once the project running, you may visit the :code:`/v1/docs` or :code:`/v1/rdocs` endpoint from your browser to document yourself about all available endpoints.

 Manual
 """"""